- Generic search/Exact-match search

 [<Search value of first element of composite key>,

 <Search value of first element of composite key>, ...])

 To perform generic searches on a composite key, all the components of composite key must be Text components.
 Otherwise, an exact-match search is performed.

 Search on an array item

-The search is performed on the first array element (element whose subscript is 1).
+The search is performed on the first array element (element with index 1).
 To perform a search on the other array elements, use the filters or queries.